openshift/enhancements/enhancements/scheduling/prevent-user-workloads-from-being-scheduled-on-control-plane-nodes.md

 - Namespace Administrators or application developers must grant the necessary permissions to this special Service Account to tolerate the relevant taints required.
   We are using custom verbs and keys, and those are never used by kubernetes itself.
-  We can use the authorizer in the ValidatingAdmissionPolicy to check this custom verbs specific to this workflow.
+  We can use the authorizer in the ValidatingAdmissionPolicy to check these custom verbs specific to this workflow.

 ```
 apiVersion: rbac.authorization.k8s.io/v1